openhatch/open-source-comes-to-campus/scripts/README.md

 Look for the "Personal Access Tokens" section, and click "Create new token."

 For the "Token description" type something that will remind you why you created it, like "Practicing Git app".
+Make sure to check all the boxes to grant it total power over your account.
+(Note that it would be preferable to only check the boxes that matter!
+Unfortunately we don't know which boxes specifically to tell you to check.)

 Then you will see your token and a button to copy it to the clipboard.
 Do that, and then in *this folder*, create a new file called settings.txt with just that